|

 DANE:

-A dialectal variant of Dean, meaning "dean; ecclesiastical supervisor."
+A dialectal variant spelling of English Dean, meaning "dean; ecclesiastical supervisor."

 DANIEL: